hstatsep-js/p5js-readonly/03-application/README.md

 }
 ```

-How could we make the pattern repeat, so that it says Apples, Bananas, Carrots, Apples, Bananas, Carrots, Apples, ...
+How could we make the pattern repeat, so that it goes black, gray, white, black, gray, white, ...

 There are multiple ways!
 Here are two hints:
 * `if()` to reset